YeXiaoRain/CSE_LAB_SJTU_2017/dockerIntro.md

 > sudo docker run -it --rm --privileged  --cap-add=ALL -v /home/cselabs/:/home/devlop ddnirvana/cselab_env:latest /bin/bash

-put the lab1's codes in container `/home/devlop`
+Put the lab1's codes in container `/home/devlop`

+Here, `--privileged  --cap-add=ALL` will give the container ability to use fuse and do other privilege operations.

 ### lab3